katherinel09/sp2021-asg1-secchat/sp2021-asg1-secchat/README.md

 First, we disable buffering of the output to ensure that hackers are unable to mine for private data.
 Once this is done through the setvbuf function, we parse the number of inputted arguments for correctness, as well as ensuring that there are no possibilities of malicious inputs.

-Once the inputs are parsed, we initialize the client state and connect the client to the server.
+Once the inputs are parsed, we initialize the client state.
+To do this, we clear the previous memory in the space we wish to store the reference, and then we create a new UI reference.
+Once the client is intialized, the client is connceted to the server.
+Here, we check that the state and the hostname are the anticipated values and a hacker is not attempting to input malicious parameters.
+Then, we look up the hostname, create the TCP socket, and connect to the server.
+If any of the previous steps fail, we return an exit code of -1.

+Once the client has successfully connected, we initialized the associated APIs such that we are reference the messages and the states of the API.
+FInally, the client is able to send and receive messages from the server as long as both parties are working.
 When the client exits the server properly, allocated memory is freed and the program returns an exit code of 0.

-In the client side, we check if the message exitcommand, logincommand, registercommand, usercommand, or privatemessage is sent.

 ### How the server and the client communicate
 Currently, the server is first set up, then clients are able to join the server.